groue/GRMustache/Guides/view_model.md

 When the `valueForKey:` method is able to evaluate a simple key, you may need to fetch the value of more complex Mustache expressions such as `user.name` or `uppercase(user.name)`.

-Mustache expressions are not KVC key paths: the `valueForKeyPath:` won't help here.
+Mustache expressions are not KVC key paths: the `valueForKeyPath:` method won't help here.

 Instead, use `valueForMustacheExpression:error:`: